Abortion Patient Was Forced to Climb Through a Window Because of Clinic Blockade

 Caroline Davis, a 24-year-old paralegal who testified against the five defendants in exchange for a misdemeanor charge instead of a felony, said Handy made her “Hazel Jenkins” appointment to fill the slot and prevent someone from getting a sought abortion, according to the Washington Post.
 Davis testified she did not attend the blockade but offered coordination support for the group’s so-called “rescue” operations.

 Handy, the most notable of the group, was sentenced on state charges for trespassing at a Virginia clinic in 2021.
 She faced 30 days in jail as well as 45 days in jail for another clinic invasion in Michigan in 2019.
-Prosecutors alleged Handy planned two more while free on pretrial release.
+Prosecutors alleged Handy planned two more while free on pretrial release in the D.C. case.

 The trial is scheduled to continue for the next three weeks.